EQ Bank is a Canadian online bank that offers a high-interest savings account and one of the best savings interest rates available today.

 This option is great for those who want to track and manage their finances with a friend, partner, spouse, or roommate while earning high-interest rates.

-Your joint account enjoys the same benefits and features as the individual savings account, including a 2.00% interest rate, free and unlimited bill payments, Interac e-Transfers, and electronic fund transfers.
+Your joint account enjoys the same benefits and features as the individual savings account, including up to a 4.00% interest rate, free and unlimited bill payments, Interac e-Transfers, and electronic fund transfers.

 In addition, you can have up to a $500,000 maximum balance per customer.